 7. Hands off until you retire

 Cashing in your 401(k) before retirement means the money loses its tax-deferred status and becomes subject to income taxes.
-There could also be an early withdrawal penalty – all of which means less money for your retirement.
+There could also be an early withdrawal tax – all of which means less money for your retirement.
 If you change jobs, you don’t have to cash out your 401(k).
 You actually have other options:

 - Roll your 401(k) assets over into your new employer’s plan.